The Best Fictional TV & Movie Teachers Of All Time

-Another year, another Teacher Appreciation Week to celebrate those who’ve lead us, taught us, and acted as our mentors.
+Another year, another Teacher Appreciation Week to celebrate those who’ve led us, taught us, and acted as our mentors.
 Many of us know that teachers can be strict in real life, sometimes for the better.
-However, when things get too rough with the real life instructors, luckily certain fictional characters set the bar high for our educational dreams.
-Below are some of our favorite television and movie teachers you might have wished strolled in your classroom when school got too hard.
+However, when things get too rough with the real-life instructors, luckily, certain fictional characters set the bar high for our educational dreams.

 Miss Grotke from Recess